CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/text/format-exception.md

 ---
 title: "FormatException"
 linkTitle: "FormatException"
-description: "The exception thrown when a format template string fails to be formatted."
+description: "The exception thrown when a format template string is invalid."
 ---

 # {{% param title %}}